BryanL530/bryan-website-v2/README.md

 # Bryan's Personal Website V2
 This is a project I started planning to turn my [plain text personal website](https://bryanl530.github.io/Bryan_Website/) to something more flexible.

+## Progress 11/10/25
+Mainly focusing on listing all prjects I have or remembered.
+With the data I have I could start working on formatting them in the webpage.

 ## Progress 11/6/25
 Explored ways to put the icons next to the text for the github repo link.
 I also planned on ways to create the project components.
 It will be using json for now.